 For those that are immunocompromised, pools in any form are a great alternative to braving the beaches or parks.
 As we’ve gotten deeper into summer and COVID restrictions have eased a bit, public spaces have been a bit more inundated with antsy people ready to get outside.
 But, with cases spiking again, back-to-school plans in disarray, and parents exhausted with activities, a backyard pool, no matter how big, can provide a bit of cool relief in uncertain times.

 All of this then begs the question—how can first time pool owners keep their new pools clean and make sure this summer investment will outlast COVID-19?
-Again, proper chemical management, regular pool skimming (hey Skimdevil ), and a proper filtration system will be sure to keep any in-ground or aboveground pool clean.
+Again, proper chemical management, regular pool skimming (hey Skimdevil - the automated pool skimming robot ), possibly a retractable pool enclosure and a proper filtration system will be sure to keep any in-ground or above-ground pool clean.
 Check out our previous post for more details on the best care and maintenance tips.
 And for those who have an inflatable pool, cleaning is even easier.
 Simply dump that water on your plants for a good watering and carry on with your day.
 All ya need is a garden hose. :)

 So, whether you’re cooling your toes in your rooftop baby pool or floating around in your new backyard paradise, make sure to thank the people of Mohenjo-daro for their ingenuity.
-Pools have been an integral part of the human experience for thousands of years and will always be a reliable source of relief from the heat.
-COVID-19 has undoubtedly been a disruptor, but it’s also opened up opportunities for change and growth—and pool building.
+Residential swimming pools have been an integral part of the human experience for thousands of years and will always be a reliable source of relief from the heat.
+COVID-19 has undoubtedly been a disruptor, but it’s also opened up opportunities for change and growth—and swimming pool building.